LP Company: Everything You Need to Know

-Limited partnerships are just one type of partnership, the other two being general partnerships and joint ventures.
+Limited partnerships are just one type of partnership; the other two being general partnerships and joint ventures.
 The partnership forms vary in many ways but also have many similarities.
-People often form limited partnerships in order to attract passive investors, who may like LP’s limited personal liability.
+People often form limited partnerships to attract passive investors, who may like an LP’s limited personal liability.

 Limited partnership interests can be more attractive to buyers.
-Furthermore, general partners are able to raise funds with outside investors not playing a role in managing the business.
+Furthermore, general partners can raise funds with outside investors not playing a role in managing the business.

 - Limited partnerships protect assets.

-- Often, limited partners are called “silent partners”.
-Said another way, limited partners are able to invest in the company but cannot vote or influence the daily business activities.
+- Often, limited partners are called “silent partners.”
+Said another way, limited partners can invest in the company but cannot vote or influence the daily business activities.

 Limited partners are very useful in LPs for their capital contribution.
 Law, finance, and accounting companies often utilize limited partnerships as their legal structure.
 Businesses that do time-limited work (ex. real estate, film production) also often use limited partnerships.